ldcinventory/ldcgc-backend/README.md

 These tokens let to call every endpoint that require authentication.

 **In the future**, we will provide refresh token to avoid accounts be disconnected after 24 hours (default time for a token to expire).

+---

+## Swagger

+This project builds a Swagger portal directly from code, in which you can explore the available endpoints.
+The url to access this resource is in: http://localhost:8080/api/swagger-ui/index.html

+---

+Have fun ;)